carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The ``llvm.invariant.group.barrier`` takes only one argument, which is the pointer to the memory for which the ``invariant.group`` no longer holds.
+The ``llvm.launder.invariant.group`` takes only one argument, which is the pointer to the memory for which the ``invariant.group`` no longer holds.

 Semantics: